Anapra Mesa

 The south end tends to have a bit more turbulence

-because of the high border fence.
+because of the high border wall.
 Launching from the south area of the

 mesa is fine but you will find there is a more rotor because of the sharp